 "The most interesting in the world," replied her brother-"how to make money; how to turn a good income into a better.
 Dr. Grant is giving Bertram instructions about the living he is to step into so soon.
 I find he takes orders in a few weeks.
-They were at it in the dining-parlour.
+They were at it in the diningparlour.
 I am glad to hear Bertram will be so well off.
 He will have a very pretty income to make ducks and drakes with, and earned without much trouble.
 I apprehend he will not have less than seven hundred a year.
-Seven hundred a year is a fine thing for a younger brother; and as of course he will still live at home, it will be all for his menus plaisirs; and a sermon at Christmas and Easter, I suppose, will be the sum total of sacrifice."
+Seven hundred a year is a fine thing for a younger brother; and as of course he will still live at home, it will be all for his menus plaisirs; first boat that left the Antwerp at anchor in Spithead; and when Crawford walked up with the newspaper in his hand, which he had hoped would bring the first tidings, he found her trembling with joy over this letter, and listening with a glowing, grateful countenance to the kind invitation which her uncle was most collectedly dictating in reply.